-What Is A Mortgage Contingency, And How Does A Financing Contingency Clause Work?
+What Is A Mortgage Contingency And How Does It Work?

 What Is A Mortgage Contingency?

-When you make an offer on a house in a highly competitive seller’s housing market, or really any market, you’ll need to include some assurance to the seller that you can pay for the house.
-If you plan on getting a mortgage loan to pay for the home, you’ll include a mortgage preapproval letter with your offer to show that a lender has verified your financial information.
+When you make an offer on a house, you’ll need to include some assurance to the seller that you can pay for the property.
+This usually takes the form of a mortgage preapproval letter with your offer to show that a lender has verified your financial information.

 But a preapproval and approval are not the same thing, and there’s always a chance that a problem will arise that delays or cancels your closing.
-That’s why sellers prefer all-cash offers – they’re sure things.
+For example, your lender may not be able to approve for a mortgage if:

-For this reason, buyers have traditionally included a mortgage contingency, also called a financing contingency, in their purchase agreement.
-It protects them should they be unable to get a mortgage.
+For this reason, buyers have traditionally included a mortgage contingency or financing contingency in their purchase agreement.
+It protects them if they’re unable to get a mortgage.

 Once you have an offer accepted, you can negotiate a purchase agreement.
 It’s at this point in the home buying process that you can put in a mortgage contingency.
 This is basically a clause that says you can back out of the deal if your financing falls through.

 It’s important to note that sellers like certainty as much as you do.
 In order to get them to accept an offer with a mortgage contingency, you need to give them a reasonable expectation that the transaction will close.
-We recommend all of our clients get a Verified Approval1 with income and asset documentation prior to formally looking for a home.
+That’s why we recommend buyers get a Verified Approval1 with income and asset documentation prior to formally looking for a home.

 If there is a mortgage contingency in the purchase agreement and you aren’t approved for the loan within the time frame specified, it’s as if the sales contract never existed.
 Both parties are restored to their initial position – the seller is free to relist, and the buyer gets their earnest money returned so they can walk away without any further obligation.

-Is it a conventional loan or are you getting financing backed by the FHA or VA?
+Is it a conventional loan or are you getting financing backed by the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA)?
 Some sellers will care about the loan type because appraisal and inspection requirements can be different.

 This may or may not be for the purchase price associated with the offer itself, depending on how much savings you might have to bring to the table and still close the deal.